 My bliss with Remus was indeed short-lived.
 The people with whom he associated himself were looking for him.
 I could hear their voices calling out for him.
-In a moment of panic he said, “Pull down your knickers and get against the wall.”
+In a moment of panic he said, “Get against the wall there.”
 I obeyed feeling slightly perplexed.
 A few moments later, I felt his warm skin against mine.
-“Moan.”
-He said in my ear.
+“Moan,” He said in my ear.
 I complied, feeling rather out of sorts.
 Remus grabbed my wand and disabled the silencing charm I had on the door.
-He started to thrash against me, my skirt was hiked up showing my bare skin.
-It was a bit awkward to keep moaning while not having sex.
+Remus was pressed against me, my skirt was hiked up showing bare thighs.
+It was a bit awkward to moan without provocation.

 The voices from outside got closer to the door.
-“It sounds like he’s in there.”
-One of them said jiggling the handle.
+“It sounds like he’s in there,” one of them said jiggling the handle.
 “Lupin, you in there?”
 Came the man’s voice.
-Remus left his false attempt at shagging me an opened the door a crack.
+Remus opened the door a crack.
 The men could see me against the wall, panting slightly.

-“Can’t you tell I’m busy?”
-He said in an angry voice.
+“Can’t you tell I’m busy?” he said in an angry voice.
 I glanced over to them, trying not to look as terrified as I felt.
-The two of them were gawking at me; they had lust written across their faces.
+The two of them were gawking at me with lust written across their faces.
 “Is there anything you needed?”
 Remus asked again, his voice sounding quite impatient.

-“Yeah, Fenrir’s having a get together tomorra night.”
-One of them said licking his lips.
+“Yeah, Fenrir’s having a get together tomorrow night,” one of them said licking his lips.
 “Say, Lupin… could we just—”

 Remus’ voice was brimming with genuine anger.
 “Fenrir knows my loyalties.
 He might question those of two scavengers who don’t know how to respect another person’s winnings.”
-Remus made it sound like he won me in a bet.
+Remus made it sound like I was property.
 The other two backed off and allowed Remus to shut and lock the door.
-I was trembling from head to foot; I felt unnerved and scared.
+I was trembling from head to foot feeling unnerved and scared.

-Remus put another Silencing Charm on the door sighing heavily.
+Remus put another silencing charm on the door sighing heavily.
 He came up to me and held me once more.
 “I’m sorry you had to—”He couldn’t finish the sentence.
-“It wasn’t a good idea for you to come.”
-He said quietly.
+“It wasn’t a good idea for you to visit,” he said quietly.
 “I couldn’t bear it if something happened to you.”

-I knelt down to pull up my knickers.
-I paused at his words.
-“Things happen to me everyday, Remus.
+I straightened out my outfit pausing at his words.
+“Things happen to me every day, Remus.
 The only difference is now you’re not around to help me through them.”
-I stood up and tripped.
-“Sorry.”
-I said in a frustrated voice.
-“You know, we could spend the night here.”
-I said looking around.
+I tried to take a step towards him and tripped.
+“Sorry,” I said in a frustrated voice.
+“You know, we could spend the night here,” I said looking around.
 “It’ll be your birthday in a few hours.”
 I managed a wicked smile.

 Remus ran his fingers through my brown hair as he thought about it.
 “Sure, but on one condition.”
 I raised an eyebrow in anticipation.
 “You have to tell me how your life has been since last June.
 I miss hearing your voice.”
 I smiled at him.
 He did have a lot to catch up on.
 I did some nifty wand work and managed to make the small utility room into a moderately comfortable bedroom.

 It was hard to leave when we woke up a mere three hours later.
 Remus was absolutely firm with me.
-“You can’t stay here... if Fenrir finds you…” He sounded nervous.
+“You can’t stay here... if Fenrir finds you…” he sounded nervous, slightly scared.
 I stood up and so did Remus.
 I hugged him tightly one more time kissing him gently on the lips.

-“I love you, Remus.”
-I said into his ear.
-He had a sorrowful look in his eyes; I wondered if he was thinking his usual mantra of ‘too old, too dangerous, too poor.’
+“I love you, Remus,” I said into his ear.
+He had a sorrowful look in his eyes; I wondered if he was thinking his usual litany against love.
 I smiled weakly, feeling forlorn grip me.

 When I got back to the flat in Hogsmeade I was trying to sneak into my room.
 Dawlish and Proudfoot were up eating breakfast.
 All thoughts of sneaking in were abandoned.
 I felt quite underdressed in my slinky red dress.
 I should have had the foresight to bring a change of clothes.

-“G’morning, Tonks.”
-Proudfoot said.
+“G’morning, Tonks,” Proudfoot said through a mouthful of food.
 He didn’t seem bothered about my attire or the hour of my return.
 I said hello hoping that I could go straight into my room.
 Dawlish was leering at me in a way that reminded me of the werewolves from the night before.
 I went into my room and was sure to lock the door.

 I had a new sense of hope after that.
 I knew that Remus didn’t want a relationship, but knowing that he loved me was enough to allow an occasional smile to flutter across my face.
 I still couldn’t get my hair to the right color; that bothered me to no end.
 Dawlish pestered me about my trip; he knew I went somewhere, but I was tight-lipped about where.
 I confided in Savage about meeting with Remus.
 I didn’t say where he was, or that he was living in a werewolf enclave, but I liked confiding in someone.

 “Do you think he… likes guys?”
 I didn’t know Savage liked guys, well, I hadn’t until that conversation.
 I knew Charlie had snogged a few guys in his day, but I didn’t know if it was a passing fancy or something he was really into.
-Then again, I didn’t know Savage liked blokes until just then.
 The thought crossed my mind that maybe the men I slept with were destined to start batting for the other team, so to speak.
 I promised to look into the matter for Savage.

 My musings turned towards more serious issues as the weekend approached.
 I remembered the meeting the two men had mentioned to Remus.
 They seemed to think that Remus was a threat or a traitor.
 I worried that my presence there had put him in even more danger than he was in.
 Then, as if he could read my worries on my face, Dawlish made a remark about Fenrir that made my skin crawl.

 Standing up and regaining some composure, I left the flat to get some fresh air.
 It was a Monday morning, so I didn’t expect to see people out and about.
 Then I saw them, a gaggle of students.
 I had an idea, Dumbledore would know; he always knew.
 I apparated to the Hogwarts gates.
 Hagrid was within yelling distance.
-I was glad; I didn’t think I had enough happy energy to muster a patronus.
+I was glad he was within hailing range; I didn’t think I had enough happy energy to muster a patronus.
 He let me in with a good-natured smile on his face.
-He started to say hello but I cut him off with a quick, “Thanks for letting me in, Hagrid, but I’ve got to see Dumbledore.”
+He started to say hello but I cut him off with a quick, “Thanks for letting me in, Hagrid, I’ve got to see Dumbledore.”